FREE SHIPPING ON QUALIFYING ORDERS $49 OR MORE.

 Sliding Compound Miter Saws have all the versatility of compound miter saws and a sliding feature, similar to a radial arm saw, allowing you to move the blade forward and backward.
 The major advantage of the sliding feature is the increased length of cut it provides.

-Learn more about the various cuts you'll be able to make - watch our DIT Basics video: What's That Cut Called?
+Learn more about the various cuts you'll be able to make - watch our DIY Basics video: What's That Cut Called?

 Always follow the device manufacturer's operating, maintenance and safety instructions, including instructions on safety gear.